 Consensus clients, such as Teku, contain beacon node and validator client implementations.
 The beacon node is the primary link to the Beacon Chain (consensus layer).
 The validator client performs validator duties on the consensus layer.
 Consensus clients serve REST API requests and communicate with each other in a peer-to-peer network.

-What happens during The Merge
+What happened during The Merge

 The TTD is a specific value for the total difficulty, which is the sum of the proof-of-work mining difficulty for all blocks up to some point in the blockchain.

 The consensus layer enabled the Merge configuration (Bellatrix) before reaching the TTD.
 Once the execution layer blocks reached the TTD, the Beacon Chain merged into Ethereum Mainnet, and Ethereum transitioned to a proof of stake network.

 After The Merge, a Mainnet node operator must run both an execution client and a beacon node at the same time.
 To become a validator, you must also run a validator client (either in the same process as the beacon node or separately.